coolxeo/geojson-world-cities/README.md

 1. By city name - if the city name is in a predefined list of known European cities, it's included.
 2. By geographic coordinates - it uses a polygon that approximates Europe's borders to determine if a city's coordinates fall within Europe.

-### City Boundary Simplification

-The script simplifies city boundaries using the following approach:

-1. For point geometries:
-   - Creates a small square (4 points) around the point to represent the city

-2. For polygon geometries:
-   - Calculates the city center
-   - Determines the average distance from center to edges to estimate city size
-   - Creates a simplified regular polygon with 4-6 points based on city size:
-     - Small cities: 4 points (square)
-     - Larger cities: 6 points (hexagon)

-This simplification significantly reduces the file size while maintaining a reasonable approximation of city boundaries.
+For simplicity, the script processes city data as follows:
+- For Point geometries: Uses the exact coordinates (city center)
+- For Polygon geometries: Uses the first coordinate as a simple approximation

+This simplified approach focuses on the city center rather than calculating centroids of complex polygons, making the script more efficient.

-## Europe Polygon Definition
+## Polygon Definition

 The Europe polygon is defined by the following points (longitude, latitude):